AYLIEN/frontend-challenge/README.md

 # Frontend Challenge

-The purpose of this challenge is to evaluate your domain in front end development.
-This is a test for all levels, so we don't expect you to complete 100% or use all of the above front end concepts.
-We want to know about your knowledge and how you develop.

-We hope you will build a SPA with Frameworks, JavaScript libraries and, if you deem it necessary, data stream architectures of your choice.
-In addition, we would like you to write tests.
+The purpose of this challenge is to evaluate your knowledge in the domain of front-end development.
+We need you to build a Single Page Application with JavaScript frameworks and libraries and, if you deem necessary, data stream libraries of your choice.
+In addition, we would like you to write some tests.
+We are looking for a readable, easy to understand code that follows best practices and design patterns.

-We want to see readability and its code design, good development practices, JavaScript Design Patterns used and their entire work process.
-You are free to create, commit and organize your project.

 ## The challenge
-You should develop a real-time Cluster browser.
-Cluster is a groups of related stories.
-You should repesent a cluster list and update the cluster list if new clusters are available. it would be great if provide at least four filters for clusters.
-You should use [News API endpoint](https://docs.aylien.com/newsapi/endpoints/#clusters) for this project.
+We need you to develop a real-time News Explorer.
+Clusters are groups of related stories (news articles) which you can receive from the News API.
+You should repesent a cluster list and update it when new clusters are available or there is any change to previously loaded clusters.
+It would be great if you could provide at least one type of filter or search as well.
+You should use the [News API](https://docs.aylien.com/newsapi/endpoints/#clusters) to access the clusters.
+You can sign up for a trial account [here](https://newsapi.aylien.com/) and use your credentials for this.

+The endpoints you will be working with are the `/clusters` endpoint and `/stories` (optional).

 <p align="center">
   <img src="https://github.com/AYLIEN/frontend-challenge/blob/master/prototype.jpeg?raw=true">
 </p>

 Create a project to present components with the style you want.
 The prototype is just a suggestion, have the freedom to use your creativity at will!

-The form of componentization is free and you can prioritize parts that best demonstrate your front end knowledge.
-Automated testing, project documentation and components are differential.
-Document everything you deem necessary, including the motivations of the different libraries and frameworks used.

-## What we recommend

-Using React is not required, but we :green_heart: React

-Give priority to solving problems with ECMAScript 6's own functions.

-## What we will evaluate

-- Good programming practices

-- Domain of Frameworks and ES6

-- Componentization and organization of your project

-- Project documentation and justifications of technical choices

-- The development process with Git

-## The presentation of the challenge
-- Create a repository for the project in your personal GitHub account

-- You can use some Boilerplate to create the SPA, but make a separate Commit with the additions

-- Create a README.md with instructions for project execution

-Finally send us the repository link.
+You are free in your choice of frameworks and libraries, but we :heart: React.

+We would like you to identify tasks that are required, provide a time estimation for all of these tasks before you start working on them.
+If you can split these tasks into smaller items, also share those, please.
+It’s up to you how much time you invest, but keep in mind that we expect some meaningful contribution and also that it should be possible to review your solution in a reasonable amount of time, so please provide instructions on how to get up and running with your solution and test it.
+Your solution is expected as a zip file, but please include your .git directory, we are interested in the steps of your development, not just the end result.

+We forged this exercise with great care and enthusiasm.
+Even if you decide not to submit your solution, we appreciate your feedback.
+What was the most enjoyable?
+What was unreasonably annoying?
+Let us know, so we can improve.